 Pair with Tomato & Basil from Ashe County Cheese in West Jefferson

 Notes from the Wine Guys: A cow’s milk cheese with basil and sun-dried tomatoes pairs nicely with this red blend.

 Pair with Bear Wallow from Looking Glass Creamery in Columbus

-Notes from the Wine Guys: The bold, nutty flavors of this Alpine-style raw cow’s milk cheese pair nicely with the roasted fruit profile of this wine.
+Notes from the Wine Guys: The bold, nutty flavors of this Alpine-style raw cow’s milk cheese pair nicely with the fruit profile of this wine.

 Pair with Fig & Honey Chèvre Log from Goat Lady Dairy in Climax

 Notes from the Wine Guys: Top the cheese with fig jam for a truly wonderful treat.
 Pairs well with the clean finish of this dry muscadine wine.

 Pair with Snow Camp from Goat Lady Dairy in Climax

 Notes from Zeto Wines & Specialties: Nice flavors of pineapple, apple, and passion fruit with citrus accents brighten and lighten this elegantly fuller-style white wine.
 The mixed cow’s and goat’s milk, bloomy-rind cheese won a silver medal in the Critics Challenge International Wine & Spirits Competition.